 Graduates of the Secondary Education programs meet the requirements for certification in Maryland and additional states that are affiliated with the Interstate Reciprocity Agreement through the Maryland State Department of Education.

-Note: The Mathematics Education and Science Education programs are currently under review.
-For more information, please visit the Terrapin Teachers website http://terrapinteachers.umd.edu/.
+Note: For more information on the Mathematics Education and Science Education programs, please visit the Terrapin Teachers website http://terrapinteachers.umd.edu.

 Admission to the Major

 Admission to the Teacher Education Professional Program is competitive.
 Admission procedures and criteria can be found on the College of Education, College Requirements tab.